Spaces in Between

 “As all of Dundee gets behind the bid to become UK City of Culture 2017, it’s been a delight to bring together experts in animation, audio art, dance and design to create some very special one-off events here in the city.”

-The festival will also host the latest V&A at Dundee Digital Mash event, bringing together Dundee’s different creative communities to influence the digital plans for the forthcoming museum.
+The festival also hosted the latest V&A at Dundee Digital Mash event, bringing together Dundee’s different creative communities, influencing the digital plans for the forthcoming museum.

-This Digital Mash event, the fourth in the series, will welcome the V&A’s first ever Game Designer in Residence, Sophia George, to explore digital interpretation in the museum world – online, on-site and off-site.
+The Digital Mash event, the fourth in the series, welcomed the V&A’s first ever Game Designer in Residence, Sophia George, and explored digital interpretation in the museum world – online, on-site and off-site.

-Other events include a craft workshop and art walk, a workshop exploring Dundee’s history of creativity, a collection of light-controlled synthesizers playing in a smoke-filled corridor, and an evening of experimental films.
+Other events included a craft workshop and art walk, a workshop exploring Dundee’s history of creativity, a collection of light-controlled synthesizers playing in a smoke-filled corridor, and an evening of experimental films.